plotto/epd565/README.md

 1. verify that the python epd_5in65.py script runs -- should get stuck on "e-paper is busy" since it can't read it
 1. poweroff, disassemble, clip the EPD ribbon cable female ends off and solder on to Pi
 1. reassemble, log in, run epd_5in65.py verify output on screen
-1. install this serial reader script (add /screenpipe to /home)
+1. install this serial reader script (add ./screenpipe to /home/pi)
+1. add the waveshare python lib folder to /home/pi/screenpipe
 1. add sudo python3 $(this reader script) to /etc/rc.local
 1. raspi-config disable console on serial
 1. ssh for terminal as needed